IsuruGodakanda/aet-node-api/README.md

 ## Quick Start

 ```
-# change default.json file in config folder
+# add default.json file in config folder

-# this file is located in config/default.json
+# this file should be located in config/default.json

 # add uri of your mongodb connection for example

  "mongoURI": "mongodb://localhost/dev-social",

+# add JWT secret for example

+"jwtSecret": "secret value",

+# add Sendgrid API key for example

+"sgApiKey": "sendgrid API key",

 ```